-The Volgenau School of Engineering is at the hub of the technology-driven economy of Northern Virginia, the largest data center market in the U.S. The area accounts for nearly 20 percent of market share in enterprise demand, and has 7.3 million square feet of data-center space, making it a magnet for innovation and incubators of new products and ideas.
-Students seeking a career-rich environment can find it at Mason, and industry partners have first dibs on recruiting great talent.
+The Volgenau School of Engineering is at the hub of the technology-driven economy of Northern Virginia, the largest data center market in the U.S. The area accounts for nearly 20 percent of market share in enterprise demand, making it a magnet for innovation and incubators of new products and ideas.
+Students seeking a career-rich environment can find it at Mason Engineering, and industry partners have first dibs on recruiting great talent.

 Number of years of corporate support

 Percentage of Volgenau alumni living in Northern Virginia